The Day Night Clock for Alzheimer’s Patients

 Set clock to correct time by rotating round, knurled setting the wheel anti-clockwise as shown by arrow.
 Make sure Morning, Afternoon, Evening, or Night is correctly set.

-Replace clock on wall or stand
+Replace clock on wall

 (Right Hand Side)